CFA FAQs

 What is the NYS Consolidated Funding Application (CFA)?

-The CFA is a modern and easy-to-use online application for accessing state resources currently available from multiple New York State agencies and authorities.
+As part of the Governor’s Regional Economic Development Council initiative, the CFA is a modern and easy-to-use online application for accessing state resources currently available from multiple New York State agencies and authorities.
 The CFA allows applicants to access multiple State funding sources through one application.
+Application materials can be accessed through regionalcouncils.ny.gov

 Why should a grant applicant apply for funding through the CFA process?